timeplus-io/proton-grafana-source/README.md

 You start it with `docker compose up` and go to http://localhost:3000 to view the Carsharing dashboard.

-A data source for Proton is created automatically.
+A data source for Timeplus is created automatically.

 ### Use your own Grafana deployment

 In the navigation menu, choose Connections -> Add new connection.

-Search for Proton and accept the default settings (localhost,port 8463 and 3218 as proton connection).
+Search for Timeplus and accept the default settings (localhost,port 8463 and 3218 as proton connection).
 This plugin is expected to run in localhost or trusted network.
-Username and password for Proton will be added later.
-For Timeplus Cloud, API Key is supported for REST API, but this Grafana plugin doesn't support Timeplus Cloud at this point.
+Username and password for Timeplus will be added later.
+This tool supports self-hosted Timeplus Enterprise, but not for Timeplus Cloud.

-Create a new dashboard or explore data with this Proton data source.
+Create a new dashboard or explore data with this Timeplus data source.

 There are unbounded streaming query and bounded historical query in proton, all queries like `select count(*) from stream_name` are streaming queries, and adding `table` function to the stream name will turn the query into bounded query, e.g. `select count(*) from table(stream_name)`.